tisbuet/Real-time-distortion-classification-in-Laparoscopic-videos/README.md

 ### Dataset location

-1. Put all the all unzip folders in 'BUET_ENDGAME/train data' folder to train the network.
+1. Put all the all unzip folders in **BUET_ENDGAME/train data** folder to train the network.

 ###### train data
 - awgn